Listed below are some interesting fun facts on Zimbabwe for travelers and tourists.

 Facts On Zimbabwe – Seasons and Weather

-One of the primary facts on Zimbabwe that a traveler should bear in mind, is the seasons!
+One of the primary facts about Zimbabwe that a traveler should bear in mind, is the seasons!
 If you are visiting mainly for viewing game, winter is the best season as there is less foliage to obstruct sightings.

 Summer: September to May (starts cooling down Feb – May) hottest period October/November & December